robvet/dapr-workshop/Assignment02/step-by-step.md

 First you're going to change the code so it calls the Dapr sidecar:

-1. Open the file `src/FineCollectionService/Controllers/CollectionController.cs` in VS Code.
+1. Open the file `src/FineCollectionService/Controllers/CollectionController.cs` in VS Code using the (file) Explorer.

 1. Inspect the `CollectFine` method.
-It contains a call to the VehicleRegistrationService to retrieve the vehicle info:
+Note how it contains a call to the VehicleRegistrationService to retrieve the vehicle info:

    ```csharp
    // get owner info
    var vehicleInfo = await _vehicleRegistrationService.GetVehicleInfo(speedingViolation.VehicleId);
    ```

-   The `_vehicleRegistrationService` is an instance of a proxy that uses the .NET `HttpClient` to call the VehicleRegistrationService.
+   The `_vehicleRegistrationService` is an instance of a proxy (helper class) that uses the .NET `HttpClient` to call the VehicleRegistrationService.
 You are going to change that proxy so it uses Dapr service invocation.

 1. Open the file `src/FineCollectionService/Proxies/VehicleRegistrationService.cs` in VS Code.

 1. Inspect the `GetVehicleInfo` method.
-You can see that in the HTTP call, the URL of the VehicleRegistrationService (running on port 6002) is used.
+Note in the HTTP call how the URL of the VehicleRegistrationService (running on port 6002) is *hardcoded*.

-1. The API for calling the Dapr service invocation building block on a Dapr sidecar is:
+1. The Dapr API template for calling the service invocation building block on a Dapr sidecar is:

    ```http
    http://localhost:<daprPort>/v1.0/invoke/<appId>/method/<method-name>
    ```
+   > Note that calls to the Dapr API calls are platform agnostic.
+Any development language that supports HTTP calls can invoke a Dapr sidecar using with this HTTP call structure.

-   You can substitute the placeholders in this URL with values for the FineCollectionService, this yields the following URL:
+   You can substitute the placeholders in the template URL with values for the FineCollectionService.
+Here's how the specific URL will look:

    ```http
    http://localhost:3601/v1.0/invoke/vehicleregistrationservice/method/vehicleinfo/{licenseNumber}
    ```

-   As you can see in this URL, the FineCollectionService's Dapr sidecar will run on HTTP port `3601`.
+   As you can see in this URL, the Dapr sidecar for the FineCollectionService will run on HTTP port `3601`.

 1. Replace the URL in the code with the new Dapr service invocation URL.
 The code should now look like this: